By Joseph Walter

 To start, it's probably the most cognitively intriguing.

-Zeo was the first in the series to take a major break from the three seasons of Mighty Morphin'.
+Zeo was the first in the series to make a major break from the three seasons of Mighty Morphin'.
 Noticeably different powers, suits and villains are just the tip of the iceberg.
-These changes were necessitated by the need to use yet another season of Super Sentai footage, and instead of continuing to use the suits from MMPR, they decided to take the plunge and go with the new ones, which corresponded to the new footage.
+These changes were necessitated by the need to use yet another season of Super Sentai footage, and instead of continuing to use the suits from MMPR, they decided to take the plunge and go with the new ones, which corresponded to the footage.

 The composers likely knew that these changes could potentially alienate young fans of the show, so they took the original theme song, used it as a musical core, and built a new theme around it.
 That approach covered all their bases: New show in the same vein as the original gets a new song that reminds the listeners what the latest season was built upon.
 Genius.